prubach/kafka-slurm-agent/README.md

 ## Demo project

 You can download and directly run a demonstration project: https://github.com/ilbsm/ksa_demo

+## Cite

+If you use Kafka Slurm Agent in your research, please cite:

+[Applying Large-Scale Distributed Computing to Structural Bioinformatics -- Bridging Legacy HPC Clusters With Big Data Technologies Using kafka-slurm-agent][https://arxiv.org/abs/2503.14806]

+You can also read more about the motivation and applications of this tool.